t-d-k/LibreCrypt/docs/FAQ.md

 This is, however a bad idea because the security will usually be weaker, as well access being slower.

-You might think that it would be stronger because the 'innermost' box, will be encrypted many times and so would be as strong as the strongest cypher used.
+You might think that it would be stronger because the 'innermost' container, will be encrypted many times and so would be as strong as the strongest cypher used.

 However the weakest point in the encryption is not the cypher but the keyphrase (AFAWK).
-In order to nest two boxes you need to remember two keyphrases. if they are the same there is no increase in security because once one box is cracked the attacker knows the key to the other.
+In order to nest two boxes you need to remember two keyphrases. if they are the same there is no increase in security because once one container is cracked the attacker knows the key to the other.
-If the keyphrases are different then each one is likely to be half the length of a keyphrase for a single box. that's because most people cant remember a keyphrase long enough for even one box.
+If the keyphrases are different then each one is likely to be half the length of a keyphrase for a single container. that's because most people cant remember a keyphrase long enough for even one container.
 Brute forcing two keyphrases is much easier than brute forcing one twice the length.
 For example dictionary-attacking two separate 20 character keyphrases takes on average 67 Million operations whereas attacking one 40 character keyphrase takes 10^12 operations.

-If you have no problem remembering multiple keyphrases with 256 bit entropy (the shortest you need for the keyphrase not to be the weakest point) there there will be no decease in security, otherwise use a single Box.
+If you have no problem remembering multiple keyphrases with 256 bit entropy (the shortest you need for the keyphrase not to be the weakest point) there there will be no decease in security, otherwise use a single Container.
 For comparison here is a 256 bit keyphrase:

 >	190748903107813243563013947653698073429170975896029890745233298054250807024355